hylee1rt/PROJECT4/README.md

 A little better!

 To understand our results further, we will plot the residuals from a single train and test split using the yellowbrick library.
 Perhaps from the plot we can see that the distribution of our residuals is not quite normal.
 It is skewed right, which explains the low R-quared value.
+Next, we will see how our kernel density estimator performs.

 <img width="700" alt="download" src="https://user-images.githubusercontent.com/66886936/114251767-40f33680-9970-11eb-8648-ea466fe8b477.png">